 Chief Information Bureau”

-His family received another message from the War Department on June 25, 1943.
+His family received another message from the War Department the week of June 25, 1943.

 “=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES THAT YOUR SON STAFF SERGEANT STEVE M ELIYAS WHO PREVIOUSLY HAD BEEN REPORTED A PRISONER OF WAR DIED IN A JAPANESE POW CAMP IN THE PHILIPPINES PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF TIME IN REPORTING YOUR SONS DEATH TO CONFIRMING LETTER FOLLOWS=